guanshi1688/longview-archive/docs/essays/notes/english/Architecture/05-states-are-not-consumption-machines.md

-States Are Not Consumption Machines
+# 05｜States Are Not Consumption Machines

 A state is not only a device for delivering consumption.
 In many societies, its deeper function is to organize work, absorb pressure, and keep the social system running.

 Modern political debate often treats the state as a consumption manager.